A guide to understanding your transgender patients

 What’s your gender identity?

 Your gender identity is how you perceive yourself — your own understanding of your gender.
-You may think that gender is either male or female, but it’s a continuum.
-And it may or may not correspond with your sex at birth.
+You may think that gender is either man or woman, but it’s a continuum.
+And it may or may not correspond with your assigned sex.

-Cisgender: If you identify with the sex you were given at birth.
+Cisgender: If you identify with the sex you were assigned at birth.

-Transgender: If your gender identity is different than your birth sex.
+Transgender: If your gender identity is different than your assigned sex at birth.

-Examples: Someone who was biologically assigned male at birth, but identifies as a female is male-to-female transgender, or a trans woman.
-Or someone biologically assigned female at birth but who identifies as male is called female-to-male transgender, or a trans man.
+Examples: Someone who was assigned male at birth, but identifies as a woman, is a trans woman.
+Someone who was assigned female at birth, but identifies as a man, is a trans man.

 How do you express your gender?

-That is, how do you present your gender to the world through your style, your dress, your attitudes, and your demeanor?
+That is, how do you present your gender to the world through your style, your dress, and your demeanor?

 Gender reflects cultural classifications of behavior, experience, and personality commonly labeled as masculine or feminine.